 SANDUSKY PUBLIC LIBRARY

-HBM supported the Library throughout an extensive fundraising campaign that yielded the passing of a $7.5 million bond issue and raising an additional $3 million in private donations.
-HBM has also recently assisted the Library with materials for additional grant funding.
+We it came time to renovate and expand the Sandusky Library, HBM supported the Library throughout an extensive fundraising campaign that yielded the passing of a $7.5 million bond issue and raising an additional $3 million in private donations.

-This 63,000 square foot facility weaves two magnificent National Register Historic Landmarks, the 1901 Carnegie Library and the nearby 1883 Erie County Jail together with a new 30,000 SF addition that triples the size of the original library.
-The result is a highly functional library and a unified urban streetscape using compatible stone, details, forms, and proportions.
+This 63,000 SF facility weaves two magnificent National Register Historic Landmarks, the 1901 Carnegie Library and the nearby 1883 Erie County Jail, together with a new 30,000 SF addition that triples the size of the original Library.
+The result is a highly functional Library and a unified urban streetscape using compatible stone, details, forms, and proportions.

-The former jail has been fully renovated and the cells removed to create open areas to accommodate meeting, technology training, staff, and administrative functions.
-The north-facing glass wall of the addition provides an abundance of natural light and views to the neighboring courthouse.
+The former jail was fully renovated and the cells removed to create open areas to accommodate meeting, technology training, staff, and administrative functions.
+The North-facing glass wall of the addition provides an abundance of natural light and views to the neighboring courthouse.
 Passersby can see the activities and materials within.